www-Ye/SSR-PU/README.md

 ```

 ### Download Model Parameters
-Our model parameters can be downloaded from the [link](https://huggingface.co/wwwyyy/SSR-PU_DocRE/tree/main).
+Our model parameters can be downloaded from https://huggingface.co/wwwyyy/SSR-PU_DocRE/tree/main.